-Strategic Planning in Step 5, not Step 1
+Strategic Planning and Execution in Step 5, not Step 1

 In organizations, strategic planning is often step 1 in their business management system.
 What can be stated about the Integrated Enterprise Excellence 9-step system, where strategic planning is step 5, not step 1?

 - IEE provides a stable front-end business framework for an organization to move toward having a long-lasting system, which provides fundamental consistency through leadership changes, re-organizations, acquisitions, and economic conditions.